hackforla/HomeUniteUs/.github/ISSUE_TEMPLATE/design-handoff-to-engineering.md

   - [ ] Engineer: Review User Story and Self-Assign
   - [ ] Engineer: Conduct the necessary research (if applicable), clarify any questions
   - [ ] Engineer: Work with PM and Design team member to clarify any questions about the User Story
-  - [ ] Engineer: Engineer work with Engineer team Lead to assign the appropriate size, complexity:
+  - [ ] Engineer: Engineer work with Engineer team Lead to assign the appropriate size, complexity
   - [ ] Engineer/Engineering Lead: determine if work should be split into multiple issues, if so create those issues and link them in this issue (if applicable) or create as standalone.
+   - [ ] Engineer/Engineering Lead: determine and provide "start and end date" for Product to update.
 - Draft and Review:
   - [ ] Engineer: Change Issue Status to "For Review/Feedback Needed"
   - [ ] Engineer: Add Label "Ready for: Dev Peer Review"